 What is the MATCH list?

-The Terminated Merchant File is a log of merchants maintained by Visa and Mastercard.
-As the name suggests, merchants are added to the file if any of their MIDs are canceled for breaching standards set by the card schemes.
-When acquirers add a merchant to the TMF, it marks that business as a risky venture, warning other acquirers from doing business with them.
+The Terminated Merchant File is a list of businesses that Visa and Mastercard keep track of.
+As the name implies, businesses are included in the file if any of their MIDs are canceled due to violations of the rules imposed by the card schemes.
+When acquirers label a merchant as being high-risk, other acquirers are cautioned against doing business with them.

-There are numerous behaviors and practices that could result in a merchant being listed on the TMF:
+Some numerous behaviors and practices could result in a merchant being listed on the Terminated Merchant File

 - Committing merchant fraud.